-- 3. The proposed project site cover 08 districts under the Rajshahi Division and 08 districts under the Rangpur Division.
-The project activities will be carried out under 21 Palli Bidyut Samiti (PBS).
-The key objective is to conduct a feasibility study to identify and justify the future demand for electricity, design modern and sustainable electricity distribution network for the growing electricity demand and resource requirement for the supply of uninterrupted, reliable, quality, and affordable electricity for all.
-The main purpose of the proposed project is to improve the quality of electricity supply to existing consumers, to allow capability for consumer growth and to minimize system losses in 21 PBS of Rajshahi-Rangpur regions. - 4.
-Based on the information/ data as collected, summary statement was prepared on requirement of 33 kV line and 11 kV & Below Voltage line, insulated conductor, LT to HT conversion, River crossing tower, 33/11 kV Sub-Station, Present Average/ peak Demand, Forecasted Average/ peak Demand up to 2027. - 5.
-The overall objectives of the project are: - To upgrade and enhance MVA capacity of rural electrical distribution network by 30 June, to meet-up increasing demand of electricity in the project areas. - To access an un-interruptible, reliable, affordable & efficient power supply for 8.6 million existing consumers reducing system loss and 15% SAIDI. - 6.
+- 3. BREB has plan to improve the overall electricity condition of the whole eastern part of Bangladesh.
+In this regard, 19 PBSs have been selected under Chattogram & Sylhet divisions to ensure an uninterpreted electricity supply.
+In earlier times due to lack of proper transport system and communication, load growth was not increased in this particular area.
+But presently in the course of time connectivity has taken a new model.
+The construction of Dhaka-Sylhet highway has greatly contributed to the communication advancement of Chattogram -Sylhet portion.
+Besides, the government is setting up 100 economic zones in the country to increase the employment and economic activity and external balance. - 4.
+Based on the information/ data as collected, summary statement was prepared on requirement of 33kV line and 11 kV & Below Voltage line, insulated conductor, LT to HT conversion, River crossing tower, 33/11 kV Sub-Station, Present Average/ peak Demand, Forecasted Average/ peak Demand up to 2030.
+Highlights on targeted BOQ in short are as here: - 5.
+The main objectives of the project are given below: - To upgrade and enhance 2062 MVA capacity of rural electrical distribution network by 30 June 2029 to meet-up increasing demand of electricity in the project areas. - To access an un-interruptible, reliable, 'affordable & efficient power supply for 9.20 million existing consumers by reducing 2.50% system loss and 15% SAIDI. - 6.
 BREB holds the capacity to cater 8,700 MW load at present, which is far behind the target.
 At present, for all the 80 PBSs the aforesaid master plan cannot be implemented unless its capacity is enhanced.
 Existing overloaded distribution lines and substations are required to be upgraded & the total power networking system is to be modernized to meet and to provide improved quality deliverable power at the consumer end.
-BREB has, therefore, targeted to take on a modernization and capacity enhancement project in each division to meet the projected demand & to ensure an uninterrupted, reliable, quality and affordable electricity supply for all.
-According to Modernization & Capacity Enhancement Project the main targets of the projects are as follows:
+BREB has, therefore, targeted to take on a modernization and capacity enhancement project in each division to meet the projected demand & to ensure un-interrupted, reliable, quality and affordable electricity supply for all.
+According to Modernization & Capacity Enhancement Project the main targets of the projects are as follows: - To construct 90 nos. of 33/11 kV new Sub-station (+1512MVA).